-This copycat recipe for Starbuck’s Pumpkin Bread tastes *just* like the slice you’d order at the coffee shop, and you don’t even have to leave home to eat it!
+This copycat recipe for Starbucks Pumpkin Bread recipe and it tastes *just* like the slice you’d order at the coffee shop, and you don’t even have to leave home to eat it!
 This is a super tender pumpkin bread, full of pumpkin spice flavor, and is delicious for a snack or breakfast!

 During the fall months, I just can’t help but bake with pumpkin puree as often as possible.
 Truly, I start stocking up on canned pumpkin in late July, so I don’t have to run to the store every time the craving hits!
 Oh and to get ahead of the fall recipe testing, of course.